syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 {% endhighlight %}

-### How to get Recurrence editor field values from RRULE
+### How to get the Recurrence editor field values from RRULE

 You can get the Recurrence properties form `RRULE` by using the [parseRRule](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/parseRRule.html) method from calendar.